jagsmap/jagsmap.github.io/_posts/2019-07-23-MODIS-parallel.md

 # This tells you that runGdal has all the hdf files and will
 # just start mosaicing them and converting to tifs.

-# rename tifs to have more descriptive names
+# rename tifs by year
 new_names = format(as.Date(names(tifs)), "%Y") %>%
   sprintf("modis_mcd12q1_umd_%s.tif", .) %>%
   file.path(dirname(tifs), .)